romelperez/noxtron/README.md

   with React by default.
 The directive `/** @jsx XXX */` can be used inline to change this configuration.

+## Limitations

+- There are no provided tools to format, lint, and test sandboxes source code in CI environments.
+- There are no controls to examine the source code executed in the sandbox app, such as console logging, tracking of user interactions, or type documentation.

 ## Example Use Case

 Noxtron use case with plain JavaScript and [React](https://reactjs.org) v17.